teapot9/fand/README.md

 ### Usage

 The client connect by default to `HOSTNAME:9999`.
-The GPIO pin for the PWM signal output is configurable with the `-P` parameter, the GPIO pin for the RPM tachometer input with the `-r` parameter.
+The GPIO pin for the PWM signal output is configurable with the `-W` parameter, the GPIO pin for the RPM tachometer input with the `-r` parameter.

 gpiozero uses Broadcom (BCM) pin numbering for the GPIO pins,